 What Is an eCommerce Platform?

-Where a marketplace hosts different sellers and shops, an eCommerce platform lets you start an online store where you are the only vendor.
+Where a marketplace hosts different sellers and shops, an eCommerce platform lets you build an online store where you are the only vendor.

 This is common for big brands who want to open an online storefront where customers can easily find their catalog of items.
 It’s easier for these bigger brands to find success using an eCommerce platform because they often have a built-in audience already.